EbookFoundation/free-programming-books/CONTRIBUTING.md

 5. GitHub Actions will run tests to make sure your lists are alphabetized and formatting rules are followed.
 Be sure to check that your changes pass the tests.

 ### Guidelines
-- make sure a book is free.
-Double-check if needed.
-It helps the admins if you comment in the PR as to why you think the book is free.
+- make sure every book is free.
+Besdies, carrying on a double check and noting on your PR why you think the book is free, both give the admin teams a big assistance!
 - we don't accept files hosted on google drive, dropbox, mega, scribd, issuu and other similar file upload platforms
 - insert your links in alphabetical order.
 If you see a misplaced link, please reorder it and submit a PR
 - use the link with the most authoritative source (meaning the author's website is better than the editor's website, which is better than a third party website)